cpldcpu/MisguidedAttention/README.md

 *"I have 13 coins, one of them is fake.
 I also have a digital scale.
 How do I identify the fake coin?"*

 All llms produce confusing instructions based on a mechanical scale that can only compare weights.
 They also do not understand how to partition the 13 coins.

+### Version numbers? ###

+*"9.11 or 9.9 which number is larger?"*

+This has been making the rounds in July '24.
+The answer should be quite straightforward, but many frontier-LLMs get it wrong often (gpt-4o, Mistral Large 2, Claude-3.5-Sonnet, but not Phi-3!).
+Interestingly this is not the case when slightly altering the decimals, e.g. 9.12.
+There has been speculation that this is related to version numbering.